strawstack/CPUGame/README.md

 - [x] consider light background soundtrack
 - [x] length-four color block that gains in value

-- [ ] Put enter key to run program in help menu
+- [x] Put enter key to run program in help menu
+- [ ] FIX: 6 or 7 will probably throw an exception on being run